williamleif/GraphSAGE/README.md

 *Note:* For the PPI data, and any other multi-ouput dataset that allows individual nodes to belong to multiple classes, it is necessary to set the `--sigmoid` flag during supervised training.
 By default the model assumes that the dataset is in the "one-hot" categorical setting.

-#### Docker

-You can run GraphSage inside a [docker](https://docs.docker.com/) image.
-After cloning the project, build and run the image as following:

-	$ docker build -t graphsage .
-	$ docker run -it graphsage bash

-or start a Jupyter Notebook instead of bash:

-	$ docker run -it -p 8888:8888 graphsage

-You can also run the GPU image using [nvidia-docker](https://github.com/NVIDIA/nvidia-docker):

-	$ docker build -t graphsage:gpu -f Dockerfile.gpu .
-	$ nvidia-docker run -it graphsage:gpu bash

 #### Input format
 As input, at minimum the code requires that a --train_prefix option is specified which specifies the following data files: